SeijiUeno/42_philosophers/README.md

 This tells the linker to include the pthread library, which contains the actual implementations of the thread functions.

 compile without Makefile:
-- gcc -Wall -Wextra -Werror -lpthread my_program.c -o my_program
+- gcc -Wall -Wextra -Werror -lpthread *.c -o my_program

 compile with Makefile:
 - Make